godfath3r/google-code-jam/README.md

-# google-code-jam Solutions
+# google-code-jam Solutions attempts.
-My first time at the competition.
-In this repo I will keep track for my solutions on the current competition as for previous years.
+Simple keep-track of solutions for the competition.
+Some of them don't even work.
+You've been warned :D